-GRE Issue Prompt (Topic) No. 1 and Sample Essay
+GRE Issue Prompt (Topic) and Sample Essay

 The GRE Issue writing task is designed to test your ability to communicate a position on an issue effectively and persuasively.
 Your basic task is to analyze the issue presented, considering more than one perspective, and to develop and support your position on the issue.
 There is no "correct" answer.
 [Issue format and directions]

-GRE Issue Prompt No. 1
+GRE Issue Prompt

 Some people believe that government regulation is needed in order to ensure the safety of consumer goods, while others believe that voluntary efforts of the producers of those goods suffice.